Transcript - EP22. Dr. Jason Laker

 Episode Title: 22.
 Dr. Jason Laker

-Summary: We chat with Dr. Jason Laker, a full professor in the department of counselor education at San Jose State University.
+Summary: Host Stuart Brown chats with Dr. Jason Laker, a full professor in the department of counselor education at San Jose State University.

 Stuart Brown: Welcome to Student Affairs One Thing, a podcast that asks a simple question of seasoned student affairs professionals - what is one thing you have learned that has helped shape your professional career.
 I'm your host Stuart Brown, the developer of StudentAffairs.com, one of the most accessed websites by student affairs professionals.
 On our pages we have the most cost-effective job posting board, listing hundreds of open student services positions and a wide range of webinars.